Home / Reviews / Steelcase Leap V2

 Comfort Over Time

-Durability is the Leap V2’s strongest argument.
-Refurbished units from 2006 (the V2 launch year) are still being resold and used daily.
-The mechanism holds up remarkably well over 15 to 20 years of daily use.
-The foam seat pad is the first component to show wear, typically becoming noticeably thinner and less supportive after 5 to 8 years of heavy use.
-Replacement seat pads are available from Steelcase and from remanufacturers like Crandall for $100 to $200, which effectively resets the chair’s comfort life.
+The Leap V2 requires minimal break-in.
+Long-term comfort is primarily determined by how well you dial in the adjustments.
+Durability is its strongest argument: remanufactured units from 2006 are still in daily use.
+The foam seat pad is the first component to show wear, typically becoming noticeably thinner after 5 to 8 years of heavy use.
+Replacement pads are available from Steelcase and from Crandall Office for $100 to $200, effectively resetting the chair’s comfort life.
+Arm pad wear is the second most common maintenance item, with replacement pads running $30 to $60.
+Steelcase’s 12-year warranty covers all components for new purchases.

 What Users Like and Common Complaints